The White Stripes: Style and technique

-Recording sessions and live performances

 Several White Stripes recordings were completed rapidly.
-White Blood Cells was recorded in less than 4 days, and Elephant was recorded in about two weeks in London's Toe Rag Studio.
-Their 2005 follow-up, Get Behind Me Satan, was likewise recorded in just two weeks.
+White Blood Cells was recorded in less than four days, and Elephant and Get Behind Me Satan were both recorded in about two weeks.
 For live shows, the White Stripes were known for Jack's employment of heavy distortion, as well as audio feedback and overdrive.
 The duo performed considerably more recklessly and unstructured live, never preparing set lists for their shows, believing that planning too closely would ruin the spontaneity of their performances.
+Other affectations included Jack using two microphones onstage.